hedge10/airmail/README.md

 Airmail is a small "form service" to be used for static pages contact forms.
 It takes your form submission and sends it to a SMTP server.

+## Installation

+Run Airmail as standalone app with of the [releases](https://github.com/hedge10/airmail/releases) for Linux, Windows or MacOS.

 ## Configuration

+The configuration is done by solely using environment variables.

 ### Airmail server